WDKY-TV: History

-Newscasts
+News operation

 On January 2, 1995, CBS affiliate WKYT-TV began producing a nightly 10 p.m. newscast for WDKY, starting a relationship that would last for 27 years.
 WKYT supplied all of the talent except co-anchor Marvin Bartlett, an employee of WDKY.
 Within two years, the newscast, which WDKY paid channel 27 to produce, made money.
 On March 12, 2007, WDKY began airing an hour of news on weekday mornings at 7 a.m., also produced by WKYT.

-Under its new Nexstar management, WDKY ended the WKYT arrangement and began to originate its own 10 p.m. newscasts on January 1, 2022.
+Under its new Nexstar management, WDKY ended the WKYT arrangement and began to originate its own 10 p.m. newscasts on January 1, 2022, employing a fully-staffed news department.
 Two days later, on January 3, WDKY debuted an expanded morning show (5–9 a.m.) and 6:30 p.m. newscast.
 On June 6, 2022, the station added a 7 p.m. newscast, the second in that time slot in the market.

-Since 2023, WLJC has aired WDKY's 6:30pm newscast in a simulcast under an agreement.
+Since 2023, WLJC has aired WDKY's 6:30 p.m. newscast in a simulcast under an agreement.

+On March 27, 2023, WDKY added another weekday hour of locally produced content with the debut of Live from Chevy Chase at 9 a.m. and a half hour of morning news at 9:30 a.m., further expanding WDKY to 4 1/2 hours of local morning news each weekday.

+On May 12, 2024, the station began airing a weekly 30-minute political show Red, White and Bluegrass on Sunday mornings.

+On September 8, 2025, weekday morning news was expanded to 5 hours and began airing from 5 a.m. to 10 a.m.
+Live from Chevy Chase was also extended to a full hour and moved to the 11 a.m. slot.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

-WDKY-TV shut down its analog signal, over UHF channel 56, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal moved from its pre-transition VHF channel 4 to UHF channel 31.
+WDKY-TV shut down its analog signal, over UHF channel 56, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal moved from its pre-transition VHF channel 4 to UHF channel 31, using virtual channel 56.

 TV spectrum repack

-WDKY moved its channel allocation from digital channel 31 to 19 at 10:00 a.m. on May 7, 2019, and remains on virtual channel 56.
+WDKY moved its channel allocation from digital channel 31 to 19 at 10 a.m. on May 7, 2019, and remains on virtual channel 56.